joelguittet/meta-chip/README.md

 NextThingCo C.H.I.P.
 Yocto meta layer.

-This layer contains kernel, u-boot and image recipes to flash the NextThingCo C.H.I.P. board.
+This layer contains kernel, u-boot and image recipes to flash the NextThingCo C.H.I.P. boards.

-This layer depends on the additional layers:
+This layer depends on the additional mandatory layers:
 * meta-yocto
 * meta-yocto-bsp
 * meta-openembedded/meta-oe
 * meta-openembedded/meta-python
 * meta-openembedded/meta-networking

+Optionally, the following layers will be required:

 * meta-java (from http://git.yoctoproject.org/cgit/cgit.cgi/meta-java - only if building openjdk)

 Examples to use this layer are available in my Github at https://github.com/myfreescalewebpage/meta-chip-examples.

+Philosophy of this meta layer
+--

+The main positions of this meta layer are the following:
+* A single meta layer for all NextThingCo C.H.I.P. boards.
+Today, C.H.I.P. and C.H.I.P.
+PRO are both supported.
+* The same baseline for all boards: same u-boot version (2016.01), the same kernel version (4.4), the same default kernel configuration.
+Only the specificities of the hardware differs (device tree and WiFi driver module).
+* A step by step tutorial to help you building and flashing your first C.H.I.P. board (see chapter Using just below).
+* Some simple tools to flash the boards (a single script to launch).

+The whishes of the meta layer is to provide the most important abstraction to the hardware.
+Following the design rules described above, many applications can be executed on C.H.I.P. or C.H.I.P.
+PRO without to worry about the hardware version used in you final design.

+Moreover, the meta layer is improved thinking to the impacts on your own meta layer and trying to reducing them at the maximum.

 Images